ARMA and the Information Coalition Merge: What Comes Next?

 As with any industry news, the next step is to wait.
 ARMA has its annual conference in two weeks where we are unlikely to see much structural change given the close proximity of these events.
 However, Inglis said we should expect to see shifts going forward.
 This will include new programming, encompassing ARMA’s broader focus of information management.

 I’ve been watching the industry associations for years and this move definitely merits watching.
 The drive and energy of the Information Coalition is intense.
-When I met Hunter at the InfoGovCon, her enthusiasm for the future was comparable.
+When I met Gunter at the InfoGovCon, her enthusiasm for the future was comparable.
 It remains to be seen if that energy can be translated into real change.

 The greatest strength of ARMA is its chapters.
 This is also the greatest challenge as these chapters are on the front lines of ARMA and their ability to change will determine the ultimate success of this partnership.
 In today’s world of instant information, people don’t need a large, centralized association for ideas.
 They need events, and the programming to fill them, that helps them learn, grow and connect.